snotskie/ttrpg/md/index.md

 Endeavors are multiple rounds of simultaneous actions during which the characters involved race to be the first to reach some destination, to be the first to acheive some action, to escape without being caught, to advance an objective before time runs out, or so on.
 Many scenes where the tension is drawn out can be run as Endeavors.

 Endeavors are carried out as a number of rounds in which the characters attempt actions and perform Contests and Checks to drive the narrative tension, progress themselves, and slow their opponents.
-Additionally, characters involved may be asked to perform Stat Checks to overcome hazards in the environment.
+Additionally, characters involved may be asked to perform Checks to overcome hazards in the environment.
 Each round, the narrative primarily follows a single Focal Action, then resolves smaller Side Actions before resolving hazards.

 ---